Welcome to your new Open Water swimming page.

 June 29th – Swim England North West/Swim England North East OW Festival (incorporating SENW, SENE, and county Championships Start 08.00 – 14.00 at Salford Quays

-Potential dates - June 15th and 22nd – OW Taster & Training Sessions [1 hour] – Salford Quays
+June 15th – OW Taster & Training Sessions [1 hour] – Salford Quays.
+Follow this link for more details.

 July 7th Openwater development day (14 & 15 yrs) – Salford Quays